KodekPL/MobsReBrain/README.md

  * Removed avoiding of cats from creeper
  * Removed avoiding of wolfs from skeleton
  * Removed avoiding of zombies from villager
+ * Removed avoiding of exploding creepers from skeleton

  * Removed offering of flowers from iron golem
  * Removed taking of flower from villager